build-on-aws/content/posts/practical-cloud-guide/were-moving-to-the-cloud-a-practical-guide-to-cloud-migration/index.md

 The final part of the journey introduces Infrastructure as Code and shows how to build and maintain infrastructure using Cloud Formation and CDK.
 You will use the previous steps to automate the build and configuration process for infrastructure and deploy applications use Cloud Formation and CDK.

-## What you will learn
+## What You Will Learn

-The Practical Guide to Cloud Migration address these topics:
+The Practical Guide to Cloud Migration addresses these topics:

 - Identity and Access Management (IAM) to securely manage identities and access to AWS services and resources.
 - Provisioning different types of cloud storage, their usage, and how to create storage resources.